GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 another cloud provider's network.
 GCP instructions are written from the point of view of the GCP VPC network, so "on-premises gateway" refers to the gateway that's connecting _to_ GCP.
--  **External IP address** or **GCP peer address**—a single static IP address (created dynamically for HA VPN) within a GCP project that exists at the edge of the GCP network.
+-  **External IP address** or **GCP peer address**—external IP addresses used by peer VPN devices to establish HA VPN with Google Cloud.
+External IP addresses are allocated automatically, one for each gateway interface within a GCP project.
 -  **Dynamic routing**—GCP dynamic routing for VPN using the [Border Gateway Protocol (BGP)](https://wikipedia.org/wiki/Border_Gateway_Protocol).
 Note that HA VPN only supports dynamic routing.